rcy0228/azure-spring-cloud-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Task 7 : Deploy the application

-1. Navigate back to Gitbash and run the below commands to now build your "weather-service" project and send it to Azure Spring Cloud.
+1. Navigate back to Gitbash and run the below commands to now build your "weather-service" project and send it to Azure Spring Apps.

 ```bash
 cd weather-service